Skip to Content

 •Community Engagement and Contribution: Evidence of contributions to the local, national and/or international community.
 This may include, for example, working with whānau, iwi or hapū, community action projects, marae engagement, church service, Scouting, Council work, volunteerism, education community partnerships, and awards or recognition for service.

-The scholarship will be paid in six equal instalments over the three year period upon confirmation of enrolment in semesters one and two.
+The scholarship will be paid in six equal instalments over the three-year period upon confirmation of enrolment in semesters one and two.
 Payment for years two and three of the scholarships will be contingent upon academic performance, with an expectation that scholarship students maintain an overall grade point average (GPA) of 5 (B).

 Conditions of the Scholarship

-These scholarships are not tenable with other Massey University scholarships.
+These scholarships are tenable with other scholarships.

 You should prepare the following before starting the application